Best Practices for Your Alarms

 - Acceptable notification noise.
 Assess the notification method (for example, email or PagerDuty), the appropriate recipients, and the frequency of repeated notifications.

-For instructions, see To update an alarm.
+For instructions, see Updating an Alarm.